k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 {% raw %}
 In your template include the ```{{> loginButtons}}``` partial to register/login.
 And you have ```{{#if currentUser}}``` available to do stuff for logged in users.
 {% endraw %}

 Again this is for rapid prototyping.
-You can also roll your own routes/templates/logic whatever for more sophistication.
+You can also roll your own routes/templates/logic whatsoever for more sophistication.
 But MVP can be done fast.

-Same with oauth: ```meteor add accounts-facebook``` lets you do a full fleged Facebook oauth.
+Same with oauth: ```meteor add accounts-facebook``` let's you do a fully fledged Facebook oauth.
 Woooot? :scream:

 ## Seo